ds-wizard/guide/docs/application/administration/settings/content/projects.rst

 Anonymous Projects
 ==================

-If we have set Knowledge Model as Public, we can also allow anonymous users to create projects where they will be able to fill questionnaires by enabling **Anonymous Projects**.
+If we have set a knowledge model as public, we can also allow anonymous users to create projects where they will be able to fill questionnaires by enabling **Anonymous Projects**.
 These anonymous projects then work as any other projects with public link set to edit permissions.
 However, if a logged-in user accesses such a project, then they may claim the ownership by clicking the :guilabel:`Add to my projects` button.
 Anonymous users cannot create new documents; for that, they must register and open the project as a logged-in user.

 Project Creation